6.8 Media literacy and safe use of new media

 The strategy also comes with several measures to support schools in handling artificial intelligence in education.

 The Framework for basic skills (The Norwegian Directorate for Education and Training, 2013) defines and describes five basic skills – oral skills, reading, writing, digital skills and numeracy.
 All subject-specific curricula describe how the five basic skills contribute to developing learner competence and qualifications and how they are integrated into the subject.

 Digital skills involve being able to use digital tools, media and resources, efficiently and responsibly, to solve practical tasks, find and process information, design digital products and communicate content.
 Digital skills also include developing digital judgment by acquiring knowledge and good strategies for using the Internet.
 They are seen as a prerequisite for further learning and for active participation in working life and a society in a constant change.

-The framework defines four subcategories of digital skills: search and process, produce, communicate, and digital judgement.
-(CEDEFOP, 2017: Digital skills Norway).
+The framework defines five subcategories of digital skills: Use and understand, search and process, produce, communicate, and digital judgement.

 Pedagogical tools and teacher support

-Framework for the Teacher´s Professional Digital Competence (In Norwegian: Rammeverk for lærerens digitale kompetanse) from The Center for ICT in Education (2017) is a guidance for teacher students, teachers, policymakers and others to improve the teachers digital knowledge, skills and general competence in the teacher initial education (ITE) and in the teachers continuing professional development (CPD).
+The Framework for the Teacher´s Professional Digital Competence (Rammeverk for lærerens digitale kompetanse) is a guidance for teacher students, teachers, policymakers and others to improve the teachers digital knowledge, skills and general competence in the teacher initial education (ITE) and in the teachers continuing professional development (CPD).